ec209/re-team-manual/source/documentation/gds-aws-account-management.md

 The aws-billing-account terraform is applied via the [re-infra-release-automation tooling](https://github.com/alphagov/re-infra-release-automation).

-The `aws_accounts` release will attempt to assume an OrganistationsTerraformAdmin role in the gds-billing account from your gds-users account. **You must have your gds-users account setup with MFA enabled for this to work and also you must have a trust relationship configured in the OrganistationsTerraformAdmin role**.
+The `aws_accounts` release will attempt to assume an org-admin-access role in the gds-billing account from your gds-users account. **You must have your gds-users account setup with MFA enabled for this to work and also you must have a trust relationship configured in the org-admin-access role**.

 Your `~/.aws/config` file should contain the following: